olliesmith3/bank_tech_test/README.md

 ##### Edit

 After the first addional feature the balance is no longer stored on the account - this would not be compatible with back dated transactions.
 The transaction no longer knows the balance after that transaction.

+After the second group of additional features, the account manager class was removed - it was too closely coupled with account and the definitions of the two were blurry.
+Transaction class has been slimmed down to remove all formatting and only store the bare minimum of data required.

+## What I learned from this tech test

+The main difficulty I had with this tech test was adjusting my code to requirements added after I had written my first solution.
+This taught me what it means for code to be easily changable.
+I had to separate data from formatting and also to add formatting in at the latest possible stage.